campbellmarianna/SPD-1.4-Testing-And-Architecture/notes/class4.md

 # Low Level Design - What it looks like 10 inches a way

-# Do n
-## The act of articulating how your building the software makes you a better engineer -
+## The act of articulating how your building the software makes you a better engineer

 ## When you want to code something talk about someone who will write the test
-    - You case say I'm thinking about writing this how would you test this
+    - You can say I'm thinking about writing code, this how would you test this

-## Take feedback no matter how badly it is delivered
+## Take feedback no matter how badly it is delivered take the intention behind it

 # Bugs are expensive and we have a process to get re

 # Have a Quality Gate: before you release something
     - Identify what is good enough and what are perfect

-# Read Code Complete for your first job
+# Read Code Complete while on your first job

 # Your output as a develper is very important and the person who signs your checks is watching that
 -

-# It is most expensi
+# A bug is most expensive when a newsletter was released, the site was linked and this portion of the site was suppose to done
+    - This bug is most expensive, because you loose sells (people buying the product) and if it was a store feature you loose trust with your users.